 True fluency takes time!
 Don’t let anyone fool you into thinking differently.
 This is especially true if your employees will be working with a language instructor for only one to two hours each week.
 (If you’re working with an instructor for 20 hours a week, then yes, you can expect results much more quickly.)

 The rule of thumb is 100 hours per level of improvement.
-If you’re a complete beginner, and wanting to learn a romance language (and your first language is English) then it’s 300 hours of one-on-one coaching for basic conversations and 600 hours for leading a meeting.
+If you’re a complete beginner and want to learn a romance language (and your first language is English) then it’s 300 hours of one-on-one coaching for basic conversations and 600 hours for leading a meeting.
 And vice versa if your native language is a romance language and you want to improve your English.

 First, define the goals of your company.
 Are these lessons a perk for employees?
 Then a 100-hour group course might be a great experience.
 If it’s someone who absolutely must improve to be more productive, then one-on-one lessons for 100-200 hours will be just the trick to really get him or her to a whole new level of communication.